 If you have children, the most important part of your will is naming a guardian for your children.
 You should name more than one in the case that your first choice isn’t available to take on the responsibility.
 Often, people provide financial assistance in the will for the guardians.

 In Illinois, you need 2 witnesses to sign your will.
 Make sure you have two available when you sign your final will.
-It is preferable that they are not heirs named in your will.
+Beneficiaries of the will should not be witnesses to the will.

 If you have questions about how to make a will, contact our Illinois attorneys at Schottler & Associates.
 We offer free 30 minute consultations so that you can get your questions answered easily.
 You can set up your consultation here.